Marc-Pk/ProcrastiScan/README.md

 2. The extension will continuously monitor your browsing activity and provide a similarity rating based on the content you're viewing and your specified task.

-3. If you encounter distracting tabs or websites, the extension will prompt you with options to close, save, or manage those distractions.
+3. If you get distracted, the extension will intervene

 4. You can access the extension's user interface by clicking the icon in your browser's toolbar.
-From there, you can update your task and content information, view the procrastination list, or engage in a focused conversation with the AI assistant.
+From there, you can update your task and content information, view the procrastination list, engage in a focused conversation with the AI assistant or view your score history.

 ## Privacy